YongoDavid/Demo-2024-May/README.md

 Trying to use cloud database on the uderika project.
 Using MongoDb atlas for this.
-All the connections to MongoDB Atlas has been done.
+All the connections to MongoDB Atlas has been done. later on i will test the connections and clean up some code